 Understanding Stiff Suspension Vs Soft Suspension – The Basics

 Before we delve into the core of our discussion, let’s first understand what it means by a stiff and soft suspension.
-However, suspension stiffness is the main fact that differentiates a stiff suspension from the soft one.
+However, suspension stiffness is the main factor that differentiates a stiff suspension from a soft one.
 So, it’s good to also get an idea about the stiffness of a suspension.

 Suspension stiffness refers to the resistance of the suspension spring to changes in length when it compresses or stretches.
 This will be more clarified if we express it as the spring rate.